See more articles

 Implement Canonical Tags

-The simplest solution is to add canonical tags pointing to the preferred URL in the HTML code of alternative pages.
+The simplest solution is to add canonical tags pointing to the preferred URL in the <head> section of alternative pages:

 There are a bunch of plugins that can help you add canonical tags to a WordPress site.

-It’s also easy to add canonical tags in the advanced settings of Shopify, Squarespace, and other website builders.
+It’s also easy to set canonical tags in the advanced settings of Shopify, Squarespace, and most other website builders.

 Self-Referencing Canonical Tags